 People on out-of-work benefits, by London borough

-The proportion of working-age Londoners on out-of-work benefits has fallen from 9.8% in 2014 to 7.7% in 2020.
-Overall, this is lower than the rest of England where 8.7% of the population was on out-of-work benefits in the same time period in 2020.
+The proportion of working-age Londoners on out-of-work benefits has increased from 9.8% in May of 2015 to 12.2% in May of 2020.
+Overall, this is slightly higher than the rest of England where 12% of the population was on out-of-work benefits in the same time period in 2020.
 The increase in out-of-work benefits is understandable consequence of to the rising unemployment during the coronavirus pandemic.

 Travel times and income deprivation